 To understand the overlap between models, I finally classify participants into types (ST, CT, FLEX) depending on whether they satisfy the corresponding axiom (WSB, PSB, MON) in all comparisons except possibly one.
-Allowing for one violation increases the number of participants who can be classified from one third to nearly 75%.
+Allowing for one violation increases the number of participants who can be classified from one third to two thirds.
 Figure 4 shows the distribution of types.
 Of the 113 participants, about 20% exhibit preference for flexibility, a proportion which is five times higher than the benchmark frequency (p < 0.001, two-sided binomial test).
-However, commitment concerns overall dominate, with a majority of participants exhibiting temptation-driven preferences (52% vs. 36% for benchmark, p = 0.001).
+However, commitment concerns overall dominate, with a majority of participants exhibiting temptation-driven preferences (45% vs. 31% for benchmark, p = 0.001).
 Interestingly, actual preferences appear far more consistent with stochastic temptation (WSB) than with cumulative temptation (PSB), contrary to benchmark preferences.
-There is nevertheless significant overlap between the two classes of models, with 18% of orderings consistent with both classes.
-Among them, nearly two thirds satisfy SB (about 11% of the total sample, p < 0.001 against 1% benchmark).
-In the satisfy SB (about 11% of the total sample, p < 0.001 against 1% benchmark).
+There is nevertheless significant overlap between the two classes of models, with 17% of orderings consistent with both classes.
+Among them, nearly two thirds satisfy SB (about 11% of the total sample, p < 0.001 against 1% benchmark).15